zombifier/My_Stardew_Mods/FurnitureMachine/README.md

   `CustomFields`, with the value being the absolute sprite index to use for those fields.
 For example, if you add a 2x2 item at sprite index 20, then you'd usually want to set that to 22, unless the next sprite is in a new row.
+* Optionally, to set a custom description or category name for your furniture machine item, set the field `"selph.FurnitureMachine.CustomDescription"` and `"selph.FurnitureMachine.CustomCategory"` in its machine data.

 Crafting Addendum
 * Stardew Valley 1.6.9 and newer supports